Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 a very successful skunkworks change to storage architecture.
 If management rewarded him it would be sending a message for everyone to do projects fait accompli.

-But with email and meetings as his only tool for getting approval for the storage architecture change it would be difficult.
+But with email and meetings as his only tool for getting approval it would have been difficult to follow process.
 Neither tool records the opinion, certainty and reason of its participants or encourages any sort of deadline for voting.
 A choice between endless, mostly ineffective meetings and working alone, means, either way, only extreme options are available.